Want reduced recoil and minimal vertical movement?

 While flash hiders are larger so there’s space for unburnt powder to…burn.

 For states that don’t allow flash hiders…make sure the exit hole is about the size of the round and that no where in the literature does it mention flash-hiding abilities.
+For some pure flash hiders, check out our Best AR-15 Flash Hiders article.

 Now let’s get on with testing.